U.S. Civics Education Government & Early American History

 (Source: How Did America Get Its Name? | Library of Congress Blog (loc.gov))

-In 1493, after reports of Columbus’s discoveries reached them, the Spanish rulers Ferdinand and Isabella enlisted papal support for their claims to the New World, aiming to establish their influence in civics education and to inhibit the Portuguese and other potential rivals.
+In 1493, after reports of Columbus’s discoveries reached them, the Spanish rulers Ferdinand and Isabella enlisted papal support for their claims to the New World, aiming to establish their influence and claim over the Portuguese and other potential rivals.

 To accommodate Spain, the Spanish-born pope Alexander VI issued bulls that set up a line of demarcation from pole to pole, 100 leagues (about 320 miles) west of the Cape Verde Islands.